Many-body and QED effects in electron-atom inelastic scattering in EELS: Numerical Results

 The rearrangement of the atomic orbitals in the final target state is explicitly considered by solving Eq.~(\ref{dhfcorehole}) for the final state of the bound atomic and ejected electrons.
 The orthogonality property of the final-state solutions is addressed in a standard perturbation theory fashion.
-The state that is perturbed by the core-hole interaction is projected into the initial state subspace, as described in appendix \ref{app:corehole}.
-The orbital wavefunctions are numerically stable and they are orthonormal to numerical precision of $\sim \mathcal{O}(10^{-9})$.
-In Fig.~(\ref{Ruwavefunctions}), we show the large component of the Dirac wavefunction of the $3d_{5/2}$, ($\kappa = -3$) Ru subshell, computed in the relaxed and frozen approximations.
-In the frozen approach, the final state orbital wavefunctions are the same as in the initial state.
-Moreover, the continuum wavefunction of the ejected electron with $\kappa = -2, -4$ is displayed.
+The state that is perturbed by the core-hole interaction is projected into the initial-state subspace, as described in Appendix \ref{app:corehole}.
+The orbital wave functions are numerically stable and they are orthonormal to numerical precision of $\sim O(10^{-9})$.
+In Fig.~\ref{Ruwavefunctions}, we show the large component of the Dirac wave function of the $3d_{5/2}$, ($\kappa = -3$) Ru subshell, computed in the relaxed and frozen approximations.
+In the frozen approach, the final-state orbital wave functions are the same as in the initial state.
+Moreover, the continuum wave function of the ejected electron with $\kappa = -2, -4$ is displayed.
 This is the continuum state which can be reached by the leading dipole transition from $3d_{5 / 2}$.
-As expected, relaxed wavefunctions result in higher screening of the nuclear charge.
-The continuum wavefunction amplitude grows slower and reaches its maximum farther from the nucleus in the relaxed case.
-In contrast, the bound electron wavefunctions are pulled towards the nucleus, albeit this effect is less significant.
-As a result, the effective overlap between the continuum electron wavefunction and the corresponding ionic one is reduced, which leads to a smoother cross section curve near the ionization energy.
+As expected, relaxed wave functions result in higher screening of the nuclear charge.
+The continuum wave-function amplitude grows slower and reaches its maximum farther from the nucleus in the relaxed case.
+In contrast, the bound-electron wave functions are pulled towards the nucleus, albeit this effect is less significant.
+As a result, the effective overlap between the continuum electron wave function and the corresponding ionic one is reduced, which leads to a smoother cross-section curve near the ionization energy.